kogecoin/kogecoin-ui/content/howtobuy/_index.md

 <br/>

 <p>Why buy KogeCoin?
-To take advantage of the massive HODLERs' airdrop, of course!</p>
+To take advantage of the massive HODLERs' airdrop, of course!
+KogeCoin rewards its holders.
+We are a coin for the community.</p>

-<p>You <b>cannot</b> buy KogeCoin yet.
+<p>You <b>cannot</b> buy KogeCoin yet as we have not yet launched.
 After launch, you may be able purchase on Quickswap using the following steps.</p>

 <p>
 From Matic Network: